oivas000/lichess-bot/README.md

 **Changing the engine to an engine of your preference is simple.
 Just follow the following steps:**

 - Firstly, you have to remove the engine used.
-To do this you need to put `#` at the start of these [lines 15 to 16 in the dockerfile](/Dockerfile#L15-L16) (or you can delete those lines).
+To do this you need to put `#` at the start of these [lines 14 to 15 in the dockerfile](/Dockerfile#L14-L15) (or you can delete those lines).

-- Then you need to download the binary of the chess engine you want to used and in your GitHub repository, Click on `Add files` and the click `Upload files` and upload the binary of the chess engine you have downloaded.
+- Then you need to download the binary of the chess engine you want to used and in your GitHub repository, Click on `Add files` and the click `Upload files` and upload the binary of the chess engine you have downloaded. <br/>
 Note: Make sure you download a linux binary that is supported by heroku (by default Stockfish is used, but the default engine name is `chess-engine`).

-- Then change the name of engine in [6th line of config.yml](/config.yml#L6) and [18th line of Dockerfile](/Dockerfile#L18) to your binary file's name.
+- Then change the name of engine in [6th line of config.yml](/config.yml#L6) and [17th line of Dockerfile](/Dockerfile#L17) to your binary file's name.

-#### How to use Stockfish dev

-- You can reset link in [15th line in Dockerfile](/Dockerfile#L15) to the Stockfish dev binary link from [abrok.eu/stockfish](http://abrok.eu/stockfish/v)
-(You can set this `http://abrok.eu/stockfish/latest/linux/stockfish_x64_modern.zip` link for latest Stockfish dev binary)

-**Note: You need to use `Linux x64 for modern computers` binary for Heroku.**

 ## Acknowledgements
 Credits to [ShailChoksi's lichess-bot](https://github.com/ShailChoksi/lichess-bot).